EthanPerello/npc-forge/docs/library.md

 # Character Library Guide

-The Character Library is NPC Forge's system for saving, managing, and editing your generated characters, including the enhanced filtering system, interactive chat features, and the new portrait editing and trait management capabilities.
+The Character Library is NPC Forge's system for saving, managing, and editing your generated characters, including the enhanced filtering system, interactive chat features, and the portrait editing and trait management capabilities.

 ## Overview